isfaidaznam/loan-repayment-prediction/README.md

 During the data analysis phase, key insights and relationships was obtained between the features and the target variable, repay_fail.
-We found out that failure of repayment is a rare case.
+That failure of repayment is a rare case.
 Moreover, there also an income group that indicate that the borrowers is over-confident when applying for a loan.
-Furthermore, we observed that monthly installments and employment length may not be significant factors in predicting repayment failure, as there was no clear correlation between these features and the target variable.
+Furthermore, it is observed that monthly installments and employment length may not be significant factors in predicting repayment failure, as there was no clear correlation between these features and the target variable.

-After data preprocessing, we split the dataset into 80:20 for training and testing purposes.
+After data preprocessing, the dataset is split into 80:20 for training and testing purposes.
 The instances of `repay_fail` = 0 within the training dataset was trimmed to balance the class distribution for proper Training.
 For Testing however, the class distribution is preserved to mimic real world scenario.

-We trained two AI/ML algorithms, Artificial Neural Network (ANN) and K-Nearest Neighbors (K-NN), and compared their performance.
+Two AI/ML algorithms, Artificial Neural Network (ANN) and K-Nearest Neighbors (K-NN), had been trained and compared their performance.
 The key metrix to consider is the sensitivity due to the fact that `repay_fail` = 1 is a rare case and preventive measures need to be made on all borrowers that are predicted to fail repayment.